Funded Kindergarten Program 2024

 Kindergarten Programs differ from state to state.
 Click your state below to see how it works.

 There are various types of kindergarten programs that children in Victoria can enrol in.
-The government is currently investing nearly $5 billion over the next ten years, ensuring children are able to access two years of funded kindergarten programs.
+The government is currently investing nearly $5 billion over the next ten years, ensuring children can access two years of funded kindergarten programs.
+This funding acts as a discount on your childcare fees, alongside any Child Care Subsidy (CCS) entitlements, reducing your out-of-pocket Kinder expenses.

 3 year old kinder program